brunogml/Tibetan_Canon/README.md

-Repository for e-texts of the Tibetan Canon
+# rKTs e-texts Lab for the Tibetan Canonical Literature